ajstewartlang/open_intro_to_python/conda.md

 ## Creating a new Python Shell and Jupyter Kernel

 In order to run a Jupyter Notebook in our new environment we need to connect them together.
-In the following, I activate my new environment which I've previously called `data_science`, install the `ipykernel` package (if it’s not already present) and create the kernel for use in Jupyter where it will appear with the name `Python (data_science)`.
+In the following, I activate my new environment which I've previously called `data_science`, install the `ipykernel` package (if it’s not already present) and create the kernel for use in your Jupyter Notebooks.
+In order to switch between environments within your Notebooks, you will also need to run the command `conda install nb_conda_kernels`

     (base)$ conda activate data_science
     (data_science)$ conda install ipykernel